 You might have heard shutting down a computer completely actually uses more power in the long run because the system is more stressed than usual during the shutdown and boot up.
 That might have been true in older models, but it’s not an issue with modern computers.
 You might remember the loud noises like whirring fans from your first PCs, but newer models have solid-state equipment instead of a bunch of moving parts, says Meister.
 The newer technology also makes shutdowns go more smoothly.
 “Modern computers don’t really draw much more power—if any—while starting up or shutting down than when normally being used,” he says.
 You’re better off sticking with these 11 tricks for a longer lasting laptop battery.

 While sleep mode does suck up a bit more power than a laptop that’s shut down, the difference is pretty negligible.
 “You’re talking maybe a dollar’s worth of savings on your electric bill,” says Meister.
-(Find out how much your plugged-in electronics could be costing you.)
 If you’re worried about cutting down your energy costs, you’re better off unplugging chargers that aren’t in use or turning off a printer until you need it, he says.
-Here are 11 more easy ways to save on every household bill.

 If you’re constantly back and forth at the computer, leaving it in sleep mode might save your sanity when you first open your laptop.
 If you use it less often or just want to power it down, though, no harm done, says Meister.

-Even if you do keep your laptop in sleep mode most nights, it’s a good idea to fully shut down your computer at least once a week, agree Nichols and Meister.
+Even if you do keep your laptop in sleep mode most nights, it’s a good idea to fully shut down your computer at least once a week, agrees Nichols and Meister.
 The more you use your computer, the more applications will be running, from cached copies of attachments to ad blockers in the background.
 “Those things just have to be reset at some point so they’re not always running,” says Nichols.
 “It just builds up over time, and the more you use it, the slower it will get.”
-Check out these other easy fixes for 10 things slowing down your computer.